awanmbandi/realworld-microservice-project/README.md

 ### Pipeline creation (Make Sure To Make The Following Updates First)
 - UPDATE YOUR ``Jenkinsfiles...``
+- Update the `Repository URL` in the `Checkout To Mcroservice Branch STAGE` on all Microservices Jenkinsfiles `Line 19`
 - Update your `Frontend Service` - `OWASP Zap Server IP` and `EKS Worker Node IP` in the `Jenkinsfile` on `Line 86`
   - `NOTE` to update the `Frontend Service`, you must `Switch` to the `Frontend Branch`
 - Update the `EKS Worker Node IP` with yours in the `Jenkinsfile` on `Line 86`